Hand and Microsurgery

 • Infections

-The aim in hand injuries is a rapid and accurate initial assessment and treatment.
-In other words, when an injury occurs, the doctor must begin medical-surgical treatment quickly and effectively so that the short and long-term ill effects on the function and anatomy of the hand can be minimized.
+The goal in treating hand injuries is prompt and accurate initial assessment and treatment.
+In other words, when an injury occurs, the doctor must initiate medical-surgical treatment quickly and effectively to minimize both the immediate and long-term adverse effects on hand function and anatomy.

 Hand and Microsurgery at Liv Hospital